Why exit planning feels uncomfortable — and why you need it anyway

 1. One party wants to leave, the other wants to stay

-Without a documented exit clause, Party B has no mechanism to extract their equity short of forcing a sale of the entire property — which courts can order but which is slow, expensive, and destructive.
+The most common scenario.
+Without a documented exit clause, Party B has no mechanism to extract their equity short of forcing a sale of the entire property.
 With a properly drafted exit clause, the process is defined: Party B gives notice, the property is independently valued, Party A has a defined period to buy out Party B's share, and if they can't fund it, a sale is triggered.

-The key provisions to include: notice period (typically 3–6 months), valuation method (independent appraisal, average of two appraisals, or market listing), right of first refusal for the remaining party, and a defined timeline for completing the buyout.
+Key provisions to include: notice period (typically 3–6 months), valuation method, right of first refusal for the remaining party, and a defined timeline for completing the buyout.

 2. Both parties want to sell